Skip to Content

 Expert Tips:

-• The dough will look like crumbs when you mix it – that’s okay.
-Start working the mixture with your hands.
-The heat from your hands will help you form the dough into a ball until it holds its shape.
+• Knead the dough.
+The dough will look crumbly at first.
+Start working the mixture with your hands until it comes together; the warmth of your hands will help form the dough into a ball.

 Nutrition